 Read more

-Miha Pompe will join the Quantum Device Lab during the Fall Semester 2023 for a master’s thesis project entitled "Laser annealing Josephson junctions" within the ETH Zurich Master programme (MSc ETH Physics).
+Miha Pompe joined the Quantum Device Lab during the Fall Semester 2023 for a master’s thesis project entitled "Laser annealing Josephson junctions" within the ETH Zurich Master programme (MSc ETH Physics).
+In addition, he is supporting us as a Research Assistant.

 Read more

-Francesco Maria Ruscio will join the Quantum Device Lab during the Fall Semester 2023 for a master’s thesis project entitled “Readout of Superconducting Qubits” within the ETH Zurich Master program (MSc ETH Quantum Engineering).
+Francesco Maria Ruscio joined the Quantum Device Lab during the Fall Semester 2023 for a master’s thesis project entitled “Readout of Superconducting Qubits” within the ETH Zurich Master program (MSc ETH Quantum Engineering).
 He was previously in our group for the Quantech Workshop as part of his Master education.

 Read more